Makalu Barun National Park

-Makalu Barun National Park is a national park in the Himalayas of Nepal that was established in 1992 as eastern extension of Sagarmatha National Park.
+Makalu Barun National Park is a national park in the Himalayas of Nepal that was established in 1992 as the eastern extension of Sagarmatha National Park.
 It is the world's only protected area with an elevation gain of more than 8000 m enclosing tropical forest as well as snow-capped peaks.
 It covers an area of 1500 km2 in the Solukhumbu and Sankhuwasabha districts, and is surrounded by a bufferzone to the south and southeast with an area of 830 km2.

-The rugged summits of Makalu, with 8463 m the fifth highest mountain of the world, Chamalang (7319 m), Baruntse (7129 m) and Mera (6654 m) are included in the national park.
+The rugged summits of Makalu, with 8463 m the fifth highest mountain in the world, Chamalang (7319 m), Baruntse (7129 m) and Mera (6654 m) are included in the national park.
 The protected area extends to about 66 km from west to east and to about 44 km from north to south.
 From the Arun river valley in the southeast, located at altitudes of 344–377 m, elevation gains about 8025 m to the peak of Makalu.
 The national park shares the international border with the Qomolangma National Nature Preserve of the Tibet Autonomous Region in the north.

 The protected area is part of the Sacred Himalayan Landscape.

 History

-In the early- and mid-1980s, personnel of The Mountain Institute (TMI) conducted surveys in the Barun Valley to study the biological richness.
+In the early and mid-1980s, personnel of The Mountain Institute (TMI), under its president Daniel C. Taylor conducted surveys in the Barun Valley to study whether an explanation could be found for the enigma of the Yeti.
+Those surveys then uncovered this valley's extraordinary biological richness.
 The results of these surveys led to interest in creating a new protected area.
 A respective proposal was formulated in 1985.
 In 1988, the Makalu-Barun Conservation Area Project (MBNPCA) was initiated as a joint endeavor of the Department of National Parks and Wildlife Conservation and TMI.